-If we were to define tacit, implicit and explicit knowledge, this is what we would mean by it:
+If we were to define tacit, explicit, and implicit knowledge, this is what we would mean by it:

 - Implicit Knowledge: The application or the way of using or applying explicit knowledge is called Implicit Knowledge.
 When you can transfer skills from one person to another in a company, it is an example of implicit knowledge.

-- Tacit Knowledge: According to Wikipedia, any knowledge experienced by a person that is quite difficult to explain or share by either writing it down or verbalizing is called Tacit Knowledge.
+- Tacit Knowledge: According to Wikipedia, any knowledge experienced by a quite difficult person to explain or share by either writing it down or verbalizing is called Tacit Knowledge.

 Leadership is a complex social skill often in-built in a person or a team member.
-Even though we have many workshops and leadership activities, they are a portal or a practice for natural leaders to get in touch with their leadership quickly.
+Even though we have many workshops and leadership activities, they are a portal or a practice for natural leaders to quickly touch their leadership.

 No guaranteed process can transform you into a leader; it comes from experience, expertise, problem-solving, and the ability to take a stand.

 Aesthetics and artistic sense is a skill that is difficult to explain.
 Much like leadership, creativity and appreciation for aesthetics are often ingrained in an individual right from the beginning.